rgcstats/wearables/CodeBook.md

-# CodeBook for Reading and Processing Data Week 4 Project
+# CodeBook for Reading and Processing Data W4 Project

 ## Summary